 11 Apr Regenerative Medicine for Joint Pain

-Patients suffering from chronic inflammatory joint and musculoskeletal pain may be candidates for regenerative medicine which can include PRP and stem cell injections.
+Patients suffering from chronic inflammatory joint and musculoskeletal pain may be candidates for regenerative medicine which can include PRP and regenerative cell injections.

 What Exactly is “Regenerative Medicine?”